Tancred Borenius: Hess claims

 The writer John Harris asserts that Borenius was sent by the British MI6 to Geneva in January 1941.
 The perilous journey was via Bristol (Whitchurch) to Lisbon (Sintra) by KLM DC-3, and then to Geneva via rail across Spain and Vichy France.
 The minute book of the Polish Relief Fund records Borenius' absence from mid-January to mid-March 1941.
 The diary of Ulrich von Hassell also records the trip and Borenius' eventual meeting with Carl Jacob Burckhardt, a leader of the International Red Cross.

 Harris also interviewed Borenius' son, Peter, who told him that Claude Dansey of MI6 had supplied a cyanide pill that was "the size of a golf ball".
 The diary entry makes it clear that Borenius was there to impart the knowledge that Britain was still ready to talk peace "though not for much longer".
 The key question, Harris argues, is on whose authority was Borenius sent.
-In the original German diaries, Von Hassell states that Borenius was sent by English stellen, which provokes the key question.
+In the original German diaries, von Hassell states that Borenius was sent by English stellen, which provokes the key question.
 Who were the English stellen: MI6, royalty, or was it merely a clever ruse?
 Throughout the 1930s, Borenius's royal connections had flourished.
 He was art advisor to the Lascelles family and had accompanied Queen Mary to Yorkshire when visiting her daughter Mary.

 Notwithstanding that question, Burckhardt clearly acted on the information and by 10 March, Albrecht Haushofer, Rudolf Hess's intermediary, was aware of the meeting and what was discussed.
 It was on the pretext of a Haushofer/Burckhardt meeting that Albrecht travelled to Geneva on 28 April 1941.
 A fortnight later, Hess flew to Scotland.
 Haushofer had returned to Germany via Arosa in Switzerland, where he visited Ilse von Hassell, staying with her recuperating son at the Hotel Isla.
 It is Harris' contention that at this meeting the necessary navigational information was passed to Hess (via Haushofer) in connection with the forthcoming flight.
 A year earlier, the British amateur diplomat James Lonsdale-Bryans had used the same location and venue as part of his "semi official" peace negotiations.
-The Von Hassell family returned home to Bavaria on 16 May 1941.
+The von Hassell family returned home to Bavaria on 16 May 1941.

 Borenius had returned to London by mid-March 1941 (having been refused entry into Italy) and resumed his secretarial duties to the Anglo-Polish relief organisation.
-Shortly after his return he met General Sikorski, prior to his departure for the United States.
+Shortly after his return he met General Władysław Sikorski, prior to his departure for the United States.
 Sikorski would return to Britain on 11 May 1941, landing at Prestwick, Ayrshire, literally a few hours after Hess had crashed at nearby Eaglesham.

 Historian Roger Moorhouse, author of Berlin at War, disputed the claims, stating that "MI6 would have little to gain from luring Hess to Britain.
 Although nominally important, he was actually a peripheral figure by 1941.
 (Harris disagrees, making the point that Hess was essentially Party chairman, responsible for party organisation and integration of the captured territories into the Reich.)
 The most likely theory, according to Moorhouse is that he came over of his own volition."